How to Set Up the Perfect Home Office, No Matter What Space You Have!

 Curating a dedicated area is key.
 I brought all of our Lisney marketing materials with me and keep them within easy reach to remind me I’m working, not looking out at the garden.
 I use my Lisney Keep Cup as well – it reminds me of having elevenses with my workmates in the canteen!

-Before I start working, I do a once over and pick up any home bits – magazines, post, our running Scrabble tally – to help create a feel that this is now a professional environment.
-Same goes in the evening, when I close-up my laptop and put my notebooks and pens away neatly, in case my dad wants an evening cup of coffee on his rightful porch!
+Before I start working, I do a once over and pick up any home bits – magazines, posts, our running Scrabble tally – to help create a feeling that this is now a professional environment.
+The same goes in the evening, when I close up my laptop and put my notebooks and pens away neatly, in case my dad wants an evening cup of coffee on his rightful porch!

 Finally, add some green to your space with potted plants.
 Succulents are easy to keep alive, and faux flowers even better!

 Any tips for keeping focused while working from home?

 I have to keep a schedule to stay on track.
 I wake up and go about my morning routine the same as if I was going to the office.
 As much as I would love to work in PJs, getting dressed is a must.
 Then, I work on the same hourly schedule I do at our Lisney headquarters, 2 hours working, then a 15-minute break for a cup of tea, 2 more hours, lunch, and so on!

 What about distractions at home such as family members and pets?

 Naturally, the distractions at home are different from those at the office.
 I don’t have kids but live with my 72-year-old dad, who loves a chat.
 I let him know what my schedule is like each morning so he is on the same page when I’m writing emails or putting together social posts.